 Red Rock Canyon National Conservation Area is located in Nevada’s Mojave desert.
 It is only 215 miles from the Sin City of Las Vegas and it takes roughly forty minutes for the drive.

+It is one of the best places to travel to in USA for its stunning red rock landscape.
 The canyon has a wild, rugged beauty that you see frequently depicted in Westerns.

 Red Rock Canyon is perfect for a day trip from Vegas as well as for camping overnight.